Lifespan development in its social contexts. A topic-based paper which includes the study of families, cultures within New Zealand, and disability.

 - Teaching staff

-- There is one required text for this course that can be purchased from the University
+There is one required text for this paper, which may be purchased from the University Book Shop:

 Additional readings and resources, such as articles, book chapters, and DVDs, will be available via eReserve and/or library reserve.